|

 I am Paul Koo.
 I am Korea’s only traditional culture guide deeply rooted in authentic Confucian philosophy.
 I am a tour guide with proven record track of over 300 tours for international tourists.

-Center of north-sout linear structure - Geunjeongjeon hall
+Center of north-south linear structure & symbol of the king's soverignty- Geunjeongjeon hall